Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Conclusion

-In our experiment, agents communicate through a single symbol, but the true expressive power of human language comes from the infinite combinatorial possibilities offered by composing sequences of discrete units \citep{Berwick:Chomsky:2016}.
-Allowing messages of greater length and probing whether this results in the development of a compositional code should be a priority for future work.
+Our work constitutes just a small step in the right direction, and has important limitations to be addressed in future work.
+Our agents communicate through a single symbol, but the true expressive power of human language comes from the infinite combinatorial possibilities offered by composing sequences of discrete units \citep{Berwick:Chomsky:2016}.
+Allowing longer messages and probing whether this results in the development of a compositional code is our next priority.
 Additionally, while in our experiments distractors are selected at random, this is obviously not the case in real-life referential settings (dogs will tend to occur near other dogs or humans, rather than between a whale and a space shuttle).
-Dealing with realistic category co-occurence is thus another important future direction.
-Finally, although we provided quantitative and qualitative evidence that the agents' protocol is reasonably transparent, the extent to which the achieved degree of interpretability is good enough for human-in-the-loop scenarios remains to be experimentally investigated.
+Dealing with realistic category co-occurrence is thus another important future direction.
+Finally, although we argued that a discrete protocol should be more interpretable than a continuous one, and we provided preliminary quantitative and qualitative evidence that the agents' protocol is indeed reasonably transparent, whether the achieved degree of interpretability is good enough for human-in-the-loop scenarios remains to be experimentally investigated.

 Much recent work in the field has moved towards a theoretically-oriented understanding of deep agent communication in symbolic and artificial setups.
 We went back instead to the original motivation behind the study of emergent language, as a path towards the development of autonomous AIs that can interact with each other in a realistic environment.
-While we are still far from real-life-deployable and fully interpretable machine-machine interaction, we believe that our work represents an important early step towards this goal.
+While we are still far from real-life-deployable interpretable machine-machine interaction, we hope that our work will stimulate more studies pursuing this ambitious goal.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-We would like to thank Gemma Boleda, Rahma Chaabouni, Emmanuel Chemla, Simone Conia and Lucas Weber for feedback on an earlier version of this manuscript, Priya Goyal for technical support on VISSL, Mathilde Caron and the participants of the EViL meeting, the FAIR EMEA-NLP meetup and the TAB meeting for fruitful discussions.
+We would like to thank the NeurIPS area chair and reviewers, as well as Gemma Boleda, Rahma Chaabouni, Emmanuel Chemla, Simone Conia and Lucas Weber for feedback; Priya Goyal for technical support with VISSL; Mathilde Caron and the participants in the EViL meeting, the FAIR EMEA-NLP meetup and the Trento/Amsterdam/Barcelona (TAB) meeting for fruitful discussions.
 We also want to thank Jade Copet for sharing an early version of the code used in this work.